 - For this lab, it is important to lower the freezing point to make ice cream.
-Ice cream forms at temperatures lower than 0 degrees Celsius Making ice cream without a freezer is difficult to do with ice formed by pure water because the solid ice is at about zero degrees Celsius.
+Ice cream forms at temperatures lower than 0 degrees Celsius.
+Making ice cream without a freezer is difficult to do with ice formed from pure water because the solid ice is at about zero degrees Celsius.
 By lowering the freezing point by putting salt on ice, a water-salt-ice solution is formed which is lower than zero degrees and will allow the ice cream to freeze.

 For the Student

 The melting and freezing point of water is 0⁰C.
 When you add a substance to the water it will change the melting, freezing, and boiling point.

 - Did you know that people put salt on icy roads to help melt the ice?
 Why does the work?